timef1yer/crakwech/README.md

 Well, an interesting thing is that, many people want to do this because they want to spy on their wife or girlfriend.

-You fucking guys, what are your popurs?
+You fucking guys, what are your purposes?

 # data fetching
 Wechat store their chat databese in this folder(or it's childrens'): /data/data/mc.tensent.com(maybe I don't remember).